-LTCRs awarded in the Annual LTCR Allocation process are not modeled as fixed injections/withdrawals as they have already been accounted for as part of the Annual TCR Auction process and are included as TCRs as described under (4) below;

 100% of the Residual SPP Transmission System Capability is made available; and

-All TCRs previously awarded in the Annual TCR Auction Process, TCRs associated with LTCRs that were awarded, and all remaining ARRs not accounted for in the Annual TCR Auction Process (as defined under Section 5.4), and for the applicable month are modeled as fixed injections at the specified sources and fixed withdrawals at the specified sinks.
+All TCRs previously awarded in the Annual TCR Auction Process, directly converted TCRs from LTCRs, and all remaining ARRs not accounted for in the Annual TCR Auction Process (as defined under Section 5.4), and for the applicable month are modeled as fixed injections at the specified sources and fixed withdrawals at the specified sinks.
 To the extent that these fixed injections and withdrawals are not feasible, SPP will increase the ratings of the applicable transmission lines to ensure feasibility prior to assessing monthly ARR feasibility.
 SPP will report back to the MWG on a quarterly basis regarding the number of times that transmission line ratings had to be adjusted to ensure feasibility.

 5.6.3 Monthly TCR Auction Clearing and Simultaneous Feasibility